Fullmetal Alchemist (TV series): Later reception

 The second adaptation, Fullmetal Alchemist: Brotherhood, is generally considered superior to the 2003 anime.
 In 2019, the anime received comparisons to the final season of Game of Thrones, as both shows came up with an original ending due to overtaking their source material.

 In 2015, Rose Bridges of Anime News Network praised the anime's character development, relationships and moral complexity, as well as the humor and political commentary.
 She concluded, "Fullmetal Alchemist is a dense show on paper, packed with complex characters and intricate subplots, but it never feels that way.
 At its core, the story is basic and universal.
 It wears its heart on its sleeve, baring its characters and ideas with powerful sincerity.
 For that reason, it'll always be one of my favorites.
 It's an unforgettable story, and that's what made it a classic, hopefully for more generations to come."

 In 2022, Paste's Juan Barquin praised it as a better adaptation of the manga than Fullmetal Alchemist: Brotherhood, writing, "Every mildly ridiculous thing FMA does in its 51 episode run (and its sequel film Conqueror of Shamballa) contributes to a larger understanding of these characters, their emotional journey, and the philosophy they find themselves questioning along the way...
 FMA is at its best when exploring dense material, rather than sidelining it for jokes and action the way Brotherhood does.
 And it deserves to be seen."
 Daniel Schindel of Polygon wrote in 2023, "The 2003 Fullmetal Alchemist repeatedly reinforces that life isn't fair, and sometimes there's nothing anyone can do to balance out the bad.
 It's messier, more idiosyncratic, and less consistent, but executed by skilled artists with a bold vision, which ultimately made it more beautiful and impactful.
 It's less comforting, but more honest."

+Writing for The Encyclopedia of Science Fiction, Piotr Konieczny described the show as one of the defining anime series of its decade.
+While noting that Fullmetal Alchemist: Brotherhood generally received greater critical acclaim for its tighter long-form narrative and more complete adaptation of the manga, he argued that the earlier adaptation retained a dedicated following for its darker tone, stronger psychological focus, more tragic ending, and more extensive treatment of the manga's early story arcs.
+Konieczny also regarded the series as an unusual success among anime that significantly diverge from unfinished source material, praising its original storyline as a rare example of an alternate adaptation that stands on its own merits.
+He concluded that, together with Brotherhood, the two adaptations helped popularize philosophically ambitious, serialized anime by combining action-adventure with explorations of war, technology, loss, and redemption.